To finalise your separation with your spouse or de facto partner, you will generally need to consider more than just obtaining a divorce.

 To apply for a divorce, you will need to complete an Application for Divorce and file it in the Federal Circuit and Family Court with your Marriage Certificate.

-You may apply for a divorce jointly or solely (without the consent of your husband or wife).
+You may apply for a divorce jointly or solely (without the consent of your spouse).

 Your Application will generally be listed for hearing within four months of the date it was filed in court.